FrontierAIAccountabilityProject/raise-officer-certification/bill_text.md

 (ii) a written acknowledgment identifying each requirement with which the large frontier developer did not materially comply, describing the nature and extent of the noncompliance, and providing a remediation timeline or confirmation that remediation is complete.

+(c) Existing deployments.
+On the effective date of this section, each large frontier developer that has a frontier model deployed or in extensive internal use, in whole or in part in this state, shall submit for each such model the certification or acknowledgment required by paragraph (a) of this subdivision.
+For purposes of paragraph (a) of this subdivision, continued deployment or extensive internal use of such a model on or after the effective date shall be treated as deployment of a new frontier model occurring on the effective date.
+No liability shall arise under this paragraph for conduct occurring before the effective date.

 **2. Required signers.** Each certification or acknowledgment submitted pursuant to subdivision one of this section shall be signed personally by:

-(a) the highest-ranking natural-person executive of the large frontier developer;
+(a) the highest-ranking natural-person executive of the large frontier developer or, if the large frontier developer has no such executive, each natural person exercising the most senior executive or governance authority over the large frontier developer;

 (b) where an affiliate exercises ultimate authority to direct the management and policies of the large frontier developer, the highest-ranking natural-person executive of that affiliate or, if such affiliate has no such executive, each natural person exercising the most senior executive or governance authority over that affiliate;

 (c) the most senior natural-person officer, other than a signer required by paragraph (a) or (b) of this subdivision, who has direct responsibility for implementation of the large frontier developer’s frontier AI framework and authority to prevent the deployment or extensive internal use of a frontier model that does not comply with that framework; and

-(d) each natural person, other than a signer required by paragraph (a), (b), or (c) of this subdivision, who, regardless of title, possesses or exercises final material independent decision authority over the deployment or extensive internal use of a frontier model of the large frontier developer through ownership, voting, contractual, governance, trust, or other rights conferring practical power to prevent, halt, restrict, or correct such deployment or use.
+(d) each natural person, other than a signer required by paragraph (a), (b), or (c) of this subdivision, who, regardless of title, possesses or exercises final material decision authority concerning the deployment or extensive internal use of a frontier model of the large frontier developer through one or more of the following:

+(i) deployment, expansion, release, or access decisions;

+(ii) budgets, compute, infrastructure, or risk policy materially affecting such deployment or use;

+(iii) appointment, removal, direction, or supervision of persons exercising authority described in subparagraph (i) or (ii) of this paragraph; or

+(iv) ownership, voting, contractual, governance, trust, or other rights conferring practical power to prevent, halt, restrict, or correct such deployment or use.

-For purposes of paragraph (d) of this subdivision, authority may be held directly or indirectly, individually or in concert with others, and through any affiliate, entity, trust, or arrangement.
-Title, seniority, professional expertise, technical access, or the provision of advice, standing alone, does not constitute such authority.
+For purposes of paragraph (d) of this subdivision, authority may be held or exercised directly or indirectly, individually or in concert with others, and through any affiliate, entity, trust, or arrangement.
+The following, standing alone or in combination only with each other, do not constitute authority under paragraph (d) of this subdivision: title, office, seniority, or status; professional credentials or technical ability; access to systems, model weights, compute, or infrastructure; the ministerial execution, implementation, or communication of a decision made by another; or the provision of advice, analysis, or recommendation to a person holding decision authority.
+Authority under paragraph (d) of this subdivision is authority to decide, not merely capacity to act.
 Substance controls over title.

+Where two or more natural persons jointly occupy or exercise the rank or authority described in paragraph (a), (b), or (c) of this subdivision, each such person shall be a required signer.
+No large frontier developer or affiliate may, through a vacancy, allocation of authority among multiple persons, use of a board or committee, or other form of organization, leave this section without an obligated natural person.

 Each signer shall sign in an individual capacity.
 A signature by an entity, board, committee, representative, or delegate shall not satisfy this subdivision.
 The duties imposed upon a signer by this section may not be delegated.
+No appointment of a safety officer, compliance officer, committee, subsidiary, contractor, artificial intelligence system, or other intermediary shall relieve a required signer who retains authority material to a duty imposed by this section.

 For purposes of this section, “required signer” means each natural person required to sign pursuant to this subdivision, whether or not the required submission was made.